The Best Ski and Snowboard Spots Near Denver

 Compared to most resorts on this list, Steamboat Springs is a bit of a hike — but it’s well worth it for a couple of days of hitting top-quality slopes.
 Steamboat is known for its glade skiing and incredible tree runs for intermediate and advanced skiers.
 Since Steamboat is so far from Denver, you’ll usually run into fewer crowds.
 That means less time waiting in line at the ski lifts or après ski spots and more time enjoying your trip!
 After exploring the resort’s 165 ski runs, make a reservation at Strawberry Park Hot Springs to ease any muscle aches after a long ski day.

 Steamboat charter bus tip: Free parking is limited at the Steamboat resort.
 One of the easiest ways to cut down on parking costs is to have your driver drop your group off at the resort before returning to park at the base of the mountain.
-This is only available for daytime parking, so inquire with your lodging arrangement if you need to book overnight parking for your bus.
+This is only available for daytime parking, so inquire about your lodging arrangement if you need to book overnight parking for your bus.

 Resorts for Advanced and Expert Skiers